 His lips came down on hers in a brutal kiss, making more of his promise than his words, then he dropped down and dragged himself under the bed.

+Lake stood alone in the center of the room.
+Fire from above, enemies to her front, and waited.
 There was a stilled moment where the crackle of flames and the long pause of the ramming log was all she could hear.
+When her body shook, and she forgot how to breathe.
 A moment when her courage faltered, when fear threatened her resolve.
 I don’t want to die.

 Then her time was up, and the massive door splintered apart.